160

 Vegan Mashed Potatoes and Gravy inside of a turkey deli slice baked to look like a flower

-These vegan mashed potatoes and gravy cups are the perfect dish to bring to a potluck or muggle thanksgiving dinner where you might not have many vegan options, because they’re a complete meal in one serving.
-They also make an excellent side dish to a vegan friendsgiving.
-This recipe can also be applicable to a Christmas or Easter dinner.
+Vegan mashed potatoes and gravy cups are the perfect dish to bring to a muggle thanksgiving dinner where you might not have many vegan options.
+They’re a complete meal in one serving!
+They also make an excellent side dish to a vegan friendsgiving or contribution to any potluck.
+For Christmas or Easter dinner, just replace the vegan turkey slices with vegan ham slices.

 This recipe makes 12-14 scoops of mashed potatoes and gravy.